 The old days of salary structuring are essentially over.
 If your employer has agreed to pay you an amount of R25,000 per month – you will pay tax on this amount, no matter how you try and carve it up between allowances and benefits.
 It’s not that there are no options, but your options are severely limited; especially if you work at a corporate.

-In most cases, employers don’t give you options, simply because if they get it wrong, they are responsible for the PAYE that SARS should have received – it’s not worth their while to try and structure a package for you.
+In most cases, employers don’t give you options, simply because if they get it wrong, they are responsible for the PAYE that SARS should have received – it’s not worth their while to try and create a perfect tax efficient salary structure for you.
+There aren’t many options for your salary package.

 So let’s conclude on this and move right along.
 If you’re a salaried employee and you’re not a small business owner or earning rental income from a property, or from a side gig – you do not have options around structuring your salary to pay less tax in South Africa.